phaidra/java-phaidra-importer/README.md

 more information on the Phaidra project at PHAIDRA INTERNATIONAL - http://phaidra.org/

-This is the second version
+This is the second version.